 3 Things to Consider When Launching a Website

-When it comes to websites, just because you have one- doesn’t mean it’s being seen or even doing what you need it to.
+When it comes to launching a website, just because you have one, doesn’t mean it’s being seen or even doing what you need it to.
 How frustrating right?

 So what’s a business owner to do, when they’re trying to get seen online?

 These days we’re trained to Google first!
 Because of that we’ve at least heard of things like SEO (Search Engine Optimization), SEM (Search Engine Marketing), PPC (Pay Per Click), Keywords etc. These are all components that you can factor into your website strategy to help search engines, like Google, categorize your site and present it to users as the answer to what they’re searching for.

 However, today, we’re going to talk about the strategy of launching a website that matters well before you ever get to the search engine.